alishba-12161/mindvista/README.md

 This project implements a basic RAG (Retrieval-Augmented Generation) pipeline:

-1. **Ingest** — Your content is split into 500-word overlapping chunks.
+1. **Ingest**:  Your content is split into 500-word overlapping chunks.
 Each chunk gets embedded into a 384-dimensional vector using `all-MiniLM-L6-v2` and stored in a FAISS index.

-2. **Retrieve** — When you ask a question, it gets embedded with the same model.
+2. **Retrieve**:  When you ask a question, it gets embedded with the same model.
 FAISS finds the top-4 most semantically similar chunks using cosine similarity.

-3. **Generate** — The retrieved chunks are passed to Groq's LLM with a strict prompt: answer only from the context provided, nothing else.
+3. **Generate**:  The retrieved chunks are passed to Groq's LLM with a strict prompt: answer only from the context provided, nothing else.

-4. **Fallback** — If no chunks score above the similarity threshold (0.25), the system responds with `"I don't have enough information to answer that."` — without even calling the LLM.
+4. **Fallback**:  If no chunks score above the similarity threshold (0.25), the system responds with `"I don't have enough information to answer that."` (without even calling the LLM)

 ---